 Healing Out Loud is a gathering where we share our writing, art, and experiences with the monthly experiments.
 It is a place to find solidarity in the messy magic of healing.
 Healing Out Loud is hosted on Zoom.
 Everyone is welcome to share their stories though no one is required to share or even be on video during the session.

-One edition of long-form content that explores the month’s focus
+• One edition of long-form content that explores the month’s focus or my past experiences in the broken mental health care system

 This will be a podcast episode, guest essay, or interview about how the individual navigates their own healing experience, especially during these recent hard times.